belbob/mgmt-playground/README.md

 * 3 virtual machines with Fedora/25-cloud-base

-This project is intended as a demo/playground for a mgmt-introductory , teaching git, vagrant and ansible, in de most simple way, and still useable in my classroom.
+This project is intended as a demo/playground for a mgmt-introductory , teaching git, vagrant and ansible, in the most simple way, and still useable in my classroom.
 Surely , this playbook can still be improved, but this way it is manageable in my classroom with my students.

 ## Dependencies